The Sun is 1,391,016 km (864337 mi) in diameter and 146,600,000 km (93,000,000 mi) from us. These facts are consistent with everyday observations.

 If the Earth is flat, then the Sun would have been visible from the entire Earth, but that’s not the reality.
 So, to rescue the concept of the flat-Earth from being falsified, they invented an ad-hoc hypothesis that the Sun appears to set because of perspective and refraction.

 Continue reading “Atmospheric Refraction and the Position of the Sun in the Flat-Earth Model”

 The majority of the flat Earth models place the Arctic Ocean in the middle of the flat Earth, and Antarctica at the edge of it.
 The Sun is pictured floating and moving in a circle above it.
 The Sun’s area of light is limited to a circular area below it, like a spotlight.

 A problem: a simple observation of day and night cycles in a different area of the world cannot be explained in this flat Earth model.

 Continue reading “The Length of Daytime and Nights in the Flat Earth Model”

-We can find out the duration of a flight route to roughly determine the distance between two locations.
-Then we can use this to determine which model better represents reality: the flat-Earth model or the spherical Earth model.
+We can use the duration of a flight route to roughly determine the distance between two locations.
+Then, we can use this to determine which model better represents reality: the flat-Earth model or the spherical Earth model.

 In the flat-Earth Model, the distances between two locations become more unreasonable as we go further south.
-To illustrate this fact, let’s use the flight route of Sydney-Santiago to help us with the calculations.
+To illustrate this fact, we can use the flight route of Sydney-Santiago to help us with the calculations.
 This flight route is one of the most southernly flight routes.
 Continue reading “The Sydney-Santiago Flight Route: An Impossible Route on the Flat-Earth Model”